Oleic acid: Health effects

-Oleic acid is the topmost monounsaturated fat in the human diet.
+Oleic acid is the most common monounsaturated fat in the human diet (~90% of all monounsaturated fats).
 Monounsaturated fat consumption has been associated with decreased low-density lipoprotein (LDL) cholesterol, and possibly with increased high-density lipoprotein (HDL) cholesterol.
 Oleic acid may be responsible for the hypotensive (blood pressure reducing) effects of olive oil that is considered a health benefit.
 A 2017 review found that diets enriched in oleic acid are beneficial for regulating body weight.

 The United States FDA has approved a health claim on reduced risk of coronary heart disease for high oleic (> 70% oleic acid) oils.
 Some oil plants have cultivars bred to increase the amount of oleic acid in the oils.
-In addition to providing a health claim, the heat stability and shelf life may also be improved, but only if the increase in monounsaturated oleic acid levels correspond to a substantial reduction in polyunsaturated fatty acid (especially α-Linolenic acid) content.
+In addition to providing a health claim, the heat stability and shelf life may also be improved, but only if the increase in monounsaturated oleic acid levels correspond to a substantial reduction in polyunsaturated fatty acid (especially α-linolenic acid) content.
 When the saturated fat or trans fat in a fried food is replaced with a stable high oleic oil, consumers may be able to avoid certain health risks associated with consuming saturated fat and trans fat.

-Ants

-In ant colonies, a dead ant's corpse begins to emit oleic acid, and others transport it away from the colony to the ant refuse pile.